 Mongabay followed the steps of Adriano Aguiar de Castro, who, according to authorities, jumped from one gold laundering scheme to another and now is also involved with gold smuggling into Venezuela.

 This is the second part of a three-part series on underreported issues involving Canadian mining companies and Indigenous peoples or local communities.
-Read part one here.
-Shrouded in the lush…
+Read part one and part three.
+Shrouded in…

 Illegal gold miners have been moving into Amapá in the wake of federal raids on mining hotspots in other parts of the Brazilian Amazon, including the Yanomami and Munduruku Indigenous territories.